 “Although this exhibition has already made numerous appearances throughout the state of Minnesota, I felt that it was important to bring the exhibit to Metropolitan State,” says gallery director, Erica Rasmussen.
 “This exhibit carries tremendous value in celebrating the contributions of the Hmong community to the agricultural economy and the cultural landscape of the Twin Cities.
 Hazard’s photographs and stories embody a deep respect for the people who make up more than 50 percent of the farmers in metropolitan farmers markets.”

 The exhibition opens Monday, April 22 and runs through June 27.
 A gallery reception will be hosted from 6 to 8 p.m., Thursday, April 18, with a gallery talk by the artist at 7:30 p.m.
 Gallery hours are 11 a.m. to 7 p.m., Monday to Thursday.
 The gallery is located at the university’s Saint Paul Campus on the third floor of the Library and Learning Center, 645 East Seventh Street.

-For more information about the exhibit, contact Erica Rasmussen, gallery director, at 651-999-5942 or e-mail her at firstname.lastname@example.org.
+For more information about the exhibit, contact Erica Rasmussen, gallery director, by phone at 651-999-5942, or by email.
 Attached images by Mike Hazard.
 More information and high-resolution images available upon request.

 Metropolitan State University, a member of Minnesota State, is the Twin Cities public, urban, comprehensive state university providing lifelong learning, and competitive academic and professional degree programs at the bachelor, master and doctoral levels.